pxrgat/WEB452_Assignments2023/Readme.txt

 1929*
 Then do some css for my home page and about us.
 Finally, I completed my project successfully.

+I complted my css in all files.